Edands/randomQuoteGen/README.md

 # randomQuoteGen deployed at https://edands.github.io/randomQuoteGen/

 Yet another random quote generator

-Made just a little practice proyect using HTML, CSS, Javascript and a bit of jQuery.
+Made just as a practice proyect using HTML, CSS, Javascript and a bit of jQuery.

 I got the background from [SVGBackgrounds](https://www.svgbackgrounds.com/).